vvillee/simple-webstore-angular/README.md

 Very very simple example of store and cart without any backend.
-Status: quick example made in couple of hours.
+Status: quick draft made in couple of hours.

 Just open the index.html file with your browser.